Before offering on a property seek advice from a mortgage broker to find out how much you can borrow and get a Decision In Principle certificate.

 TIP: Establish when the property first came to the market and why are the owners selling.
 This is also a good time to establish if the seller has found a property and if they have a target date in mind for completion – does this fit in to your needs?

 Once you have had an offer accepted appoint a solicitor and provide them with funds for searches, ID and instructions to act on your behalf.

 TIP: Your choice of solicitor will have a direct impact on how fast or slow the buying process will be.
+From our experience some solicitors are way ahead of the crowd and are very pro-active in achieving your timescale goals.
 Get quotes from a couple of solicitors and note how quickly they return your call.
 Local solicitors will have a deeper understanding of the area you are buying in.
 We are happy to recommend a couple of local firms to you who have a reputation for thoroughness and efficiency.

 The seller’s solicitor will send your solicitor a pack containing information about the property, a draft contract, fixtures and fittings list, completed seller’s questionnaire, title deeds and conveyance plan.
 Your solicitor will apply for searches and read through the documents sent to them.